 The power dialer

-The power dialer (or progressive dialer) calls numbers one after the other on behalf of an agent and connects the agent with answered calls.
-If a number is busy, wrong, or goes to voicemail, the dialer will automatically move on to the next number.
+The power dialer (or progressive dialer) calls phone numbers one after the other on behalf of a sales agent and connects the agent with answered calls.
+If a number is busy, wrong, or goes to voicemail, the dialer will automatically move on to the next phone number.
 When the agent’s call ends, the software starts dialing again.
 Your agents can spend the moments between calls reviewing customer information instead of calling.

 The predictive dialer

-The predictive dialer is similar, but it’s faster and more efficient.
+The predictive dialer is a similar type of outbound auto dialer, but it’s faster and more efficient.
 It dials multiple numbers simultaneously on behalf of a team and transfers answered calls to an available agent.
 With an advanced predictive dialer, you can choose parameters for call routing to ensure the right rep talks to the lead.
-This type of dialer may also automatically adjust its call rate to your agents’ availability so that calls don’t go unanswered.
-If your team prioritizes talk time, this could be the option for you.
-ReadyMode’s predictive dialer has the potential to triple agent talk time and increase conversions by as much as 300%.
+This type of auto dialer may also automatically adjust its call rate to your agents’ availability so that calls don’t go unanswered.
+If your team prioritizes talk time, predictive dialing could be the option for you.
+There are a variety of predictive dialer benefits, and ReadyMode’s predictive dialer has the potential to triple agent talk time and increase conversions by as much as 300%.

 Choosing the best outbound dialer for your call center

-The best choice for your call center depends on the unique qualities of your business and your team.
+The best outbound dialing choice for your call center depends on the unique qualities of your business and your team.
 Here’s what to keep in mind when making a decision.